1919 South Wales race riots

-The 1919 South Wales race riots took place in the docks area of Newport and Barry, South Wales, as well as the Butetown district of Cardiff over a number of days in June 1919.
+The 1919 South Wales race riots took place in the docks area of Newport and Barry, South Wales, as well as the Butetown district of Cardiff in June 1919.
 Four men were killed during the disturbances.
 Similar riots took place in other parts of Britain that year, including Glasgow and Liverpool.

 Background

-The port towns of South Wales had attracted settlers from all over the world during the heyday of the docks in the latter decades of the 19th century.
-By 1911 the proportion of Cardiff's population that was black or Asian was second in the UK to London though, at around 700, the number was quite small and confined to the dock areas.
-Wages in the docks could be undercut by employing foreign men at a lower rate.
-The Cardiff Seamen's Strike in June 1911 had become focused on Chinese sailors, with violence breaking out one afternoon resulting in all of Cardiff's Chinese launderies being smashed up.
+In the heydays of the late 1800s, South Wales docklands attracted seamen from all over the world.
+By 1911 in Cardiff Docks, 700 dockers were black or Asian, a proportion second only to London.
+Wages in the docks could be undercut by employing foreign seamen at a lower rate.
+The Cardiff Seamen's Strike in June 1911 had become focused on Chinese seafarers, with violence breaking out one afternoon resulting in all of Cardiff's Chinese laundries being smashed up.

 The numbers of non-white settlers was augmented when soldiers and sailors were discharged from service in World War I, increasing the numbers of African, Arab and Asian residents even further.
 Trade on the docks picked up slowly, but not quickly enough to absorb everyone who had been demobbed from the war.
 Preference in employment was given to white men, though there were still many without work.
 There was also a housing shortage, compounded by resentment against non-whites who had bought houses and filled them with lodgers.
 There was also an antipathy towards non-whites who had married local white women (non-whites were almost entirely men at the time).

 Tensions erupted into riots in Glasgow, Scotland in January 1919, followed by port towns and cities in England, such as London, South Shields, Hull, and Liverpool in the first half of the year.

 Riots

 Newport

-Rioting initially broke out in Newport on 6 June 1919.
-A black man was attacked by a white soldier, because of an alleged remark made to a white woman.
-This rapidly escalated, with a mob of white men attacking anyone perceived to be non-white, or anything believed to be owned by non-whites.
+On 6 June 1919, rioting broke out in Newport.
+A white soldier attacked a black man due to an alleged remark made to a white woman.
+This escalated, with a mob of white men attacking non-whites or anything thought to be owned by non-whites.
 Houses and a restaurant owned by black people, Chinese laundries and a Greek-owned lodging house were attacked in Pillgwenlly and the town centre.
 Eight houses in the docks area were wrecked, with furniture from two of them being burnt in the street.